Sustainable Construction Technology

-If you're thinking about starting a career in construction and property, returning to education or want to develop your current career in the construction industry, then our HNC Construction course is ideal for you.
+If you're thinking about starting a career in construction and property, returning to education or want to develop your current career in the built environment sector, then our HNC Construction course is ideal for you.

-Delivered by one of the UK's leading centres for construction education, you'll study a wide range of construction-related topics.
-On successful completion, you can progress to one of our built environment degrees, specialising in construction, architecture or surveying.
+Delivered by one of the UK's leading centres for built environment education, you'll study a wide range of construction and property related topics.
+On successful completion, you will have an industry recognised qualification which will support your future career development.

-- Study a range of modules which will develop your professional and technical competencies, ready to build a career in the construction industry
+- Study a range of modules which will develop your professional and technical competencies, ready for a fulfilling built environment career

-- Build your knowledge about the practicalities and legalities involved in constructing, managing and maintaining a site
+- Build your knowledge about the practicalities and legalities involved in delivering built environment projects

 - Develop your presentation, communication and interpersonal skills

 You have a passion for how buildings are designed, constructed or managed

 You want to work in a fast-moving sector which provides variety, responsibility, and real world impact

 You want to make a difference and participate in the process revolution which is already transforming the built environment

 You are interested in new physical and digital technologies, and how these are applied practically in industry